stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 > [PEP 324](https://www.python.org/dev/peps/pep-0324/) explains the technical details of subprocess in detail.

-### Use Requests for Web Clients
+### Use httpx for Web Clients

+Use [httpx](https://www.python-httpx.org/) for Web client applications.
+It [supports HTTP/2](https://www.python-httpx.org/http2/), and [async](https://www.python-httpx.org/async/).
+The httpx package supersedes [requests](https://requests.readthedocs.io/en/latest/), which only supports HTTP 1.1.

-Use [requests](https://requests.readthedocs.io/en/latest/) for Web client applications, rather than _urllib.request_ from the Python standard library.
+Avoid using _urllib.request_ from the Python standard library.
+It was designed as a low-level library, and lacks the features of httpx.